 Lan's research interests lie in the intersection of religion and state formation in early modern China.
-She is currently revising her book manuscript.
-This manuscript -in-preparation, “Refuge from Empire: Religion and Qing China’s Imperial Formation in the Eighteenth Century,” focuses on the role of religion in imperial formation in Qing China (1644-1911).
+Her book, "Common Ground: Tibetan Buddhist Expansion and Qing China's Inner Asia," is forthcoming from Columbia University Press.
 It approaches to Qing China from ground up and explores how marginal communities in Inner Asia availed themselves of state resources as the expanding empire took shape in the eighteenth century.
 Lan’s archival research trips have taken her to various libraries, archives, and monasteries in Asia and North America in recent years.

 At Mount Holyoke College, Lan offers introductory courses on China and East Asia as well as specialized courses on gender and the Silk Road.
 She is affiliated with the Asian Studies Program.

 Additional publications may be found on Lan Wu's website.